jwmng/cricic/README.md

   operations and the current commit the server is on.
 - `cricic remove`: Removes all data related to cricic from the repository

+Both commands should be run in a cricic reposistory, or supply a directory as their first argument.

 ### Specifics

 When using `init`, two git hooks (`post-receive` and `pre-receive`) are